US rage: father lashes out at North Korea

 - Adventure holiday

 - Around 5,000 Western tourists visit North Korea every year, generally with a tour company that helps them navigate the country’s very strict rules.

 - Hermit Kingdom

 - A nickname for North Korea that refers to its self-imposed isolation from the world.
-The name was also applied to the Korean kingdom in the premodern era.

 - Show trial

 - A public trial set up to sway public opinion, rather than judge the defendant in a legitimate way.

 - Korea was split into two states after the Korean War (1950–53), in which the Soviet- and China-backed North fought the West-backed South, ended in a stalemate.